CDA Housing Accommodations

 If you need to request housing accommodations for the first time, please follow the Center for Disability Access Request Accommodations process.
 If you are already registered with the Center for Disability Access, but still need to request housing accommodations for the first time, you can simply login to AIM and submit a New Accommodation Request on the online portal.
 Priority consideration will be given to completed applications received by March 15th for full consideration.

-Please note: Please note: Requests must be received by June 1st for full consideration.
+Please note: Requests must be received by March 15th for full consideration.

 New Students